approximateinference/approximateinference/src/contents/call.md

 # Call for Papers

-We invite submissions to the 7th Symposium on Advances in Approximate Bayesian Inference, and welcome paper submissions and extended abstracts on the development, analysis, or application of approximate Bayesian inference.
+We invite submissions to the 7th Symposium on Advances in Approximate Bayesian Inference and probabilistic inference, and welcome paper submissions and extended abstracts on the development, analysis, or application of approximate Bayesian inference.

 In recent years, there have been numerous advances in probabilistic machine learning and approximate inference methods, which have enabled applications to increasingly challenging scenarios involving complex probabilistic models and large datasets.
 The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of probabilistic methods, and connections with other fields.
 We encourage submissions that relate probabilistic methods to the fields of deep learning, reinforcement learning, causal inference, decision processes, compression, or differential privacy, among others.
 We also encourage submissions that contribute to connecting different probabilistic methods and/or approximate inference methods.

-This year we are delighted to continue the new AABI proceedings track, where full research papers will be subjected to a rigorous peer-review and published in proceedings of the symposium under the title Advances in Approximate Bayesian Inference 2025. <!-- The proceedings are available here. -->
+This year we are delighted to continue the AABI proceedings track, where full research papers will be subjected to a rigorous peer-review and published in proceedings of the symposium under the title Advances in Approximate Bayesian Inference 2025. <!-- The proceedings are available here. -->

 ## Key Dates

+Proceedings and Workshop Tracks
 - Submission deadline (Proceedings and Workshop Tracks): 7 February 2025 (11:59pm AoE)
-- Submission deadline ('Early' Fast Track): 14 February 2025 (11:59pm AoE)
-- Acceptance notification ('Early' Fast Track): 18 February 2025
 - Reviews released (Proceedings Track): 28 February 2025
 - Author rebuttal due (Proceedings Track): 7 March 2025 (11:59pm AoE)
-- Submission deadline ('Late' Fast Track): 14 March 2025 (11:59pm AoE)
-- Acceptance notification (Proceedings, Workshop, and 'Late' Fast Track): 18 March 2025
+- Acceptance notification (Proceedings, Workshop): 18 March 2025
 - Camera-ready for accepted submissions: 20 April 2025
 - Symposium date: 29 April 2025

+Fast Track
+- Submission deadline ('Early' Fast Track): 14 February 2025 (11:59pm AoE)
+- Acceptance notification ('Early' Fast Track): 18 February 2025
+- Submission deadline ('Late' Fast Track): 14 March 2025 (11:59pm AoE)
+- Acceptance notification ('Late' Fast Track): 18 March 2025

 <!-- ## Poster Information for Authors -->